AndrewLiu0725/pyADR/README.md

-# Name of the App
+# pyADR
 ## Introduction
-This application created by An-Jun (Andrew) Liu is to automate Professor Mary Yeh's ArAr experiment data reduction process by providing a GUI which provides its own data analysis tool.
+pyADR is created by An-Jun (Andrew) Liu and is to automate Professor Mary Yeh's ArAr experiment data reduction process by providing a GUI which provides its own data analysis tool.
 The following functions are provided:
 1. T0 calculation
 2. T0 statistics